 Jump to Recipe

 I have always enjoyed going out to hibachi steakhouse restaurants.
-It’s just a lot harder with young kids because you are there for a long time usually.
+It’s just a lot harder with young kids because you are usually there for a long time.
 My boys tend to get bored before the “show” even starts.
 Chicken fried rice is one of my go-to meals.
 It’s so good, and light, and has lots of vegetables that I am willing to eat mixed together.

 One night I decided I wanted to make my own chicken fried rice, and just started cooking.
 I knew the basics of what was in the recipe and went for it.
 I’ve always loved fried egg in my rice, so I use three eggs.
 Most recipes call for one egg or maybe two at the most.